tiagomassoni/tiagomassoni.github.io/docs/research/waysToImprove.md

 If you want to emphasize the amount of money that somebody owes you, you write, “By June first please send me a check for $107.12.”
 If you want to emphasize the due date, you write, “Please send me a check for $107.12 by June first.”
 And if you want to emphasize who the check is to go to, write, “On June first the check for $107.12 should be sent to me.”

+## Highlight important passages, sentences or words

+Use italics, sometimes boldface, to promote the relevant parts of the text.
+They are important for quick reading fragments, which is more common than we'd like to admit.

+For instance: "the high positive correlation of *0.8* provides evidence on how *stress and mental illness are related*.